 Most responses we got were also around the 15-ounce mark.

 The reason for that has to do with hydration.
-Studies have shown that rehydration immediately after exercise is a vital part of recovery .
+A study from the National Institutes of Health (NIH) has shown that rehydration is a vital part of recovery after exercise .

 And while the amount of water you need will depend on your body size and how much you sweat, 20 ounces is a very good starting point for immediately after training.